 - That your customer service must be terrible

 - That your company is lackadaisical and just aren’t “with it”

 - That your website managers are technologically incompetent

 - They’re not good enough for my money

 There are other types of updates you can make that freshen up your site as well, and keeps up with current aesthetic trends.
-In “5 Signs Your Website is Outdated,” B2 Community lists the following embarrassing signs that can have a negative impact on your brand:
+In “7 Signs That Your Website Needs Updating,” Burlington Press lists the following embarrassing signs that can have a negative impact on your brand:

 On the subject of social media, a frequent and consistent approach to sharing content should be undertaken here as well.
 And don’t forget to let web visitors know about them – you’d be surprised by how many websites I’ve come across who have Facebook, Twitter, Instagram and Pinterest accounts, but who neglect to put the icons on their home page so visitors know they’re there!

 Bottom line, you absolutely must commit to putting time in each week to review and update your website, and post to your social media accounts.
 If you don’t have time to do them all, drop the social media accounts altogether because it’s better not to have them there than have them neglected.
 But your website is non-negotiable.
 Get your professional information updated, highlight recent accomplishments, and ensure all information is accurate — including the list of team members who work with you (yes, I just came across an agency website with staff profiled who left years ago according to their LinkedIn pages.
 What a surprise to new clients who may base decisions upon that information).